 How Well It Works

-A few people who have ACL surgery still have knee pain and instability and may need another surgery (revision ACL reconstruction).
+Most people who have ACL surgery have reduced pain, good knee stability, and a return to normal activities.
+But some still have knee pain and instability.
+A few people may need another surgery (revision ACL reconstruction).
 Revision ACL reconstruction is generally not as successful as the initial ACL reconstruction.

 - The usual risks of anesthesia.